Jacob120/Jacob120/README.md

 ### <div align="center">I'm Jacob, a passionate Web Developer from Poland 👨‍💻 </div>

 I'm passionate about coding.
-Always eager to learn new technologies and solutions developer who cares about details.
-Currently working hard on expanding my knowledge in web development.
-I've successfully completed Full-stack Developer Bootcamp that took about 800 hours.
-I am currently working on a project with a team of developers for a housing cooperative in which I am responsible for a Front-end.
-I also have over 10 years of experience in working with customers.
+I'm always eager to learn new technologies and solutions.
+I put a lot of care and effort into my projects and I'm detail oriented.
+I'm currently working hard on expanding my knowledge in web development.
+I've successfully completed a Full-stack Developer Bootcamp that took about 800 hours.
+I'm currently working on a personal project with a team of likeminded developers with a housing cooperative in mind, in which I'm responsible for the Front-end.
+I  have over 10 years of experience working with customer relations.
 I'm a sociable person with good communicative and team working abilities.

 - 🔭 I’m currently working on [CRM Real Estate project](https://github.com/Jacob120/crm-real-eastate-project) with a group of 4 other developers